V: 162, Q: 164, AWA: 4.5

 When you’re working six days a week and 9 hours everyday, it can get very difficult to take out the time to get anything done for yourself let alone take out the time to study for something with a schedule.
 So I decided to pace myself and spread out the syllabus over a long period of time.
 I had to be very realistic about the time I had and how I could allocate that over the various GRE modules.

-I downloaded the Manhattan guides and the ETS OG guides as well.
-Took that syllabus and spread it out over the schedule I had made for myself.
+I consulted Scholar Den and the ETS OG guides.
+I took that syllabus and spread it out over the schedule I had made for myself.
 I also kept buffer days in case I had to stay late at work and was unable to stick to my schedule.
-My main guide books were the Manhattan guides and the ETS guides (Verbal, Quant and OG), but I also downloaded Princeton review and Kaplan as well.

-After I was finished with the Manhattan and OG, I didn’t feel confident enough.
+After I was finished with the OG, I didn’t feel confident enough.
 With my average GPA, I wanted a GRE score of 320+.
-My initial diagnostic showed 315 and by the end of my preparation I was hitting 320-322 consistently.
-But this was too close to my target, so I started practicing out of Kaplan and Princeton as well.
+My initial diagnostic showed 315 and by the end of my preparation, I was hitting 320-322 consistently.
+But this was too close to my target, so I started practicing Scholar Den as well.
 Only when I started hitting 324+ did I feel confident enough.

-The Princeton Hit Parade word list was a very good resource for me in addition to the guides mentioned above.
+The aldaily reading was a very good resource for me in addition to the guides mentioned above.
 The key is to not overwhelm yourself.
 Give yourself a realistic target.
 You will improve and you will succeed.